gazben/laravel-vue-admin/README.md

 ## Building

+Before you run build:watch you have to run build:dev or build:prod to create the symlinks.
+If you are using windows, you have to run it as administrator.

 Frontend build commands:
   - ```php artisan build:install```  install the frontend dependencies
   - ```php artisan build:dev```  builds the frontend in dev mode